EuropeanTestingConference/europeantestingconference/_sections/how-to-get-there.md

 ### By plane

-The nearest airport is in Bucharest Henri-Coanda Otopeni (OTP).
+The nearest airport is Helsinki-Vantaa (HEL).